 - Coarse salt and ground pepper

-- In a large bowl, mix apple, carrots, lemon juice, vegetable oil, and peeled fresh ginger.
-Add bok choy; season with coarse salt and ground pepper.
+In a large bowl, mix apple, carrots, lemon juice, vegetable oil, and peeled fresh ginger.
+Add bok choy; season with salt and pepper.
 Toss.